Seon82/projet_appr_auto/README.md

 * We use [poetry](https://github.com/python-poetry/poetry) for dependency management.
 The project can be installed in development mode by running `poetry install`.
 * Code must be formatted using `black` and `isort`.
 * Use `pylint` to check code quality before committing.

-## Links

-Find the report for this project on overleaf.

-Link to edit the report: https://www.overleaf.com/3389558812mrxxwvwnvfpd Link to view the report only: https://www.overleaf.com/read/vgmnnsqnfjdt